TKOaly/exam-archive-new/README.md

 ### Quick guide

 1. Run `start-local-env.sh`.
 This will set up development environment and runs all needed commands.
 Script will also tell if you are missing some tooling listed below.
-2. _(OPTIONAL)_ Run `npm run db:seed` if you want to seed the DB with data.
+2. _(OPTIONAL)_ Run `seed-dev-db.sh` if you want to seed the DB with data.
 The dev S3 bucket (Minio) should be seeded with test files automatically, so you just need to run the DB seeds.
 3. _(OPTIONAL)_ If you want to test with realish users, set up `user-service` and make sure that there's a service for exam-archive, might need to change the permission bits to `770`.
 By default, the service will just skip authentication and log you in.
 4. Then go to http://localhost:9000